CraftAcademyLabs/ca_course/react_bmi.md

 export default App;
 ```
-So what is that we need for our user needs to input so that the application can return their BMI.
-We need:
+Our user needs to input his data so that the application can return their BMI.
+We need to setup input fields for:

 * How much they weigh
 * How tall they are